SmokinCaterpillar/TrufflePig/README.md

 To scrape data from the steemit blockchain and to post a toplist of the daily found truffles the bot uses the official [Steem Python](https://github.com/steemit/steem-python) library.

-The bot works as follows: First older data is scraped from the blockchain (see the `bchain.getdata.py`) or, if possible, loaded from disk.
-Next a model is trained (see `model.py`) or, if possible, loaded from disk.
+The bot works as follows: First older data is scraped from the blockchain (see `bchain.getdata.py`) or, if possible, loaded from disk.
+Next, the scraped posts are filtered and preprocessed (see `preprocessing.py`).
+Subsequently, a model is trained on the processed data (see `model.py`) or, if possible, loaded from disk.
 Next, more recent data is scraped and checked for truffles.
 Finally, the bot publishes a toplist, upvotes, and comments on the truffles (see `bchain.postdata.py`).

 The bot is open source and can be freely used for **non-commercial** (!) purposes.
 Please, check the LICENSE file.